hddm-devs/hddm/docs/tutorial_config_subjects.rst

 the hierarchical approach becomes useful -- we can estimate individual parameters, but at the same time have the parameters feed into a group distribution so that the tiny bit we learn from each subject can be pooled together and constrain the subject fits.
-Unfortunately, such a model is a little bit more difficult to create in general.
-Fortunately, HDDM does all of this automatically.
+Unfortunately, hierarchical models are more complex in many ways.
+Fortunately, HDDM automates this process and reduces this complexity.
 Simply running hddm_fit.py on a data file that has a column named 'subj_idx' will make HDDM create a hierarchical model where each subject gets assigned its own subject distribution which is assumed to be distributed around a normal group distribution.
 Running this example produces the following output:

 ::